 When to see a doctor

-- A serious spinal injury isn't always immediately obvious.
-If it isn't recognized, a more severe injury may occur.
+- A serious spinal injury is not always immediately obvious.
+If a spinal injury occurs but it is not known, worse injury may occur.

 If you suspect that someone has a back or neck injury:

-- Don't move the injured person — permanent paralysis and other serious complications may result
+- Do not move the injured person.
+Permanent paralysis and other serious complications can result.

-- Call 911 or your local emergency medical assistance number
+- Call 911 or local emergency medical help.

-- Keep the person still
+- Keep the person still.

-- Place heavy towels on both sides of the neck or hold the head and neck to prevent them from moving until emergency care arrives
+- Place heavy towels on both sides of the neck.
+Or hold the head and neck to prevent them from moving until emergency medical help arrives.

-- Provide basic first aid, such as stopping any bleeding and making the person comfortable, without moving the head or neck
+- Provide basic first aid, such as stopping bleeding and making the person comfortable, without moving the head or neck.

-A traumatic spinal cord injury may stem from a sudden, traumatic blow to your spine that fractures, dislocates, crushes or compresses one or more of your vertebrae.
-It may also result from a gunshot or knife wound that penetrates and cuts the spinal cord also can cause a spinal cord injury.
+A sudden, traumatic blow to the spine can fracture, dislocate, crush or compress one or more of the vertebrae.
+A gunshot or knife wound that penetrates and cuts the spinal cord also can cause a spinal cord injury.

-A nontraumatic spinal cord injury may be caused by arthritis, cancer, inflammation, infections or disk degeneration of the spine.
+Other causes of a spinal cord injury don't include trauma.
+Arthritis, cancer, inflammation, infections or disk degeneration of the spine can be possible causes.

 Your brain and central nervous system

-The central nervous system consists of the brain and spinal cord.
-The spinal cord, made of soft tissue and surrounded by bones (vertebrae), extends downward from the base of your brain and is made up of nerve cells and groups of nerves called tracts, which go to different parts of your body.
+The central nervous system includes the brain and spinal cord.
+The spinal cord is made of soft tissue and is surrounded by bones called vertebrae.
+It extends down from the base of the brain and contains nerve cells and groups of nerves called tracts.
+The tracts go to different parts of your body.

 The lower end of your spinal cord stops a little above your waist in the region called the conus medullaris.
 Below this region is a group of nerve roots called the cauda equina.

 Tracts in your spinal cord carry messages between your brain and the rest of your body.
 Motor tracts carry signals from your brain to control muscle movement.
-Sensory tracts carry signals from body parts to your brain relating to heat, cold, pressure, pain and the position of your limbs.
+Sensory tracts carry signals from body parts to your brain relating to heat, cold, pressure, pain, and the position of your arms and legs.

 Damage to nerve fibers